 Depending on the design, there will be a different number of passes between the substances and different flows (e.g. counterflow, etc.) to suit the specific substances and requirements of the process.

-For example, engineers can incorporate tubeplates into the design where required, or add extended surface fins.
+For example, engineers can incorporate tubeplates into the design or add extended surface fins.
 They can be made from different materials according to the substances involved and the demands of the process.
 Read our blog on the materials used in industrial heat exchangers.

 These are just some of the industries that commonly use shell and tube heat exchangers.